BluRosie/hg-engine/data/learnsets/base/README.md

 ## Base Learnset Files

 Base learnset files for each game.
-Used by `scripts/generate_learnsets.py` to build a learnset for specific generations.
+These are pulled mostly from pokeapi and are meant to be reference learnset files for each generation. `learnsets.json` is the file you want to update.
+That file is generated from the base files and is intended as a NatDex learnset to build on.

+Note: some slight modifications diverge the learnsets from pokeapi a little bit because pokeapi was missing a couple of patches that modified learnsets slightly.

 ### Flags